hacdias/webdav/README.md

 1. Use `withCredentials = true` in javascript.
 2. Use the `username:password@host` syntax.

+## Caveats

 ### Reverse Proxy Service

-When you use a reverse proxy implementation like `Nginx` or `Apache`, please note the following fields to avoid causing `502` errors
+When using a reverse proxy implementation, like Caddy, Nginx, or Apache, note that you need to forward the correct headers in order to avoid 502 errors.
+Here's a Nginx configuration example:

 ```nginx
 location / {